FireIsGood/spaceman.nvim/README.md

 })
 ```

+Each entry in `directories` is a path to the parent of many workspaces.
+Each entry in `workspaces` is a specific
+workspace with its custom name and the path.

-Each entry in `directories` is expanded and normalized, so you can use `~` as short for your home directory.
+All paths are expanded and normalized, so you can use `~` as short for your home directory.

+Since opening the directory only changes directory to it, you will likely want to add hooks to delete buffers as seen in
+below.

 Example setup: